Introduction to Python Tutorial

 - They are unsuitable for use in a parameter expression.

-Notice how no import statement is needed, making this evaluation suitable for parameters.
-The same search rules apply when using the module on demand object.
+Notice how no import statement is needed, making this evaluation suitable for one-line parameter expressions.

 Both absolute and relative paths may be used: